 Psst!
 Check out even more amazing birth Mantras here and tips for creating your own!

-In the Case of Gestational Diabetes
+In the case of Gestational Diabetes

 Gestational Diabetes is when a mother has issues with blood sugar that indicate diabetes, but only during pregnancy.
 The risk of gestational diabetes is that the baby can actually grow to be too large and need intervention, like induction.
+This is why it is so important to control your blood sugar through diet and healthy lifestyle changes.
+Not only does it prevent inductions or cesareans, but also prevents a more difficult birth and birth trauma.

 In this case, measuring growth via ultrasound do tend to be more accurate for mothers with gestational diabetes, simply because these Mamas are more likely to have a big baby in the first place!